Pakistani Taliban overpower guards, seize police center

 The TTP has waged an insurgency in Pakistan over the past 15 years, fighting for stricter enforcement of Islamic laws in the country, the release of their members who are in government custody and a reduction of Pakistani military presence in the country’s former tribal regions.

-Also Monday, a roadside bombing targeted a security convoy in restive North Waziristan, killing at least two passersby, police said.
+Also Monday, a suicide bombing targeted a security convoy in restive North Waziristan, killing at least two passersby and a soldier, the military and police said.
 No group immediately claimed responsibility for the bombing.
+The Pakistani Taliban have carried out similar previous attacks in the region and elsewhere in the country.

+In a separate incident on Monday, a roadside bomb wounded 13 people in the district of Khuzdar in southwestern Baluchistan province, police said.
+Separatist groups have long waged a low-level insurgency in the province.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.